rkritesh210/PDOS/README.md

-# PDOS: Persona-Driven Overton Synthesis
+# PDOS: Widening the Safety Overton Window Through Persona-Driven

 Safety in large language models is often reduced to monolithic judgments that fail to capture the range of reasonable viewpoints.
 We introduce **SOS**, the first safety-focused Overton dataset of 1,770 real-world safety situations annotated across 14 harm categories, and **PDOS**, a lightweight training-free framework that retrieves personas from a synthetic pool and integrates their perspectives to generate unified Overton safety responses.
 Evaluated across five baselines and ten LLMs, PDOS achieves the highest average NLI coverage of 0.4226.